HoGentTIN/linux-training-hogent/modules/package_management/030_packages_theory.md

 These repositories contain a lot of independent **open source software**.
 Often the source code is customized to integrate better with your distribution.
 Most distributions also offer this modified source code as a **package** in one or more **source repositories**.

-You are free to go to the project website itself (samba.org, apache.org, github.com, ...) an download the *vanilla* (= without the custom distribution changes) source code.
+You are free to go to the project website itself (samba.org, apache.org, github.com ...) and download the *vanilla* (= without the custom distribution changes) source code.

 ### GUI software management